The Centers of Excellence

 Centers of Excellence

-Building off of the skills obtained their freshman year, sophomores will have the option to enroll in one of two Centers-- Business & Entrepreneurship and Civic Engagement & Service.
-A third Center involving innovation is in the process of being developed.
+Building off of the skills obtained during their freshman year, sophomores will have the option to enroll in one of three Centers-- Business & Entrepreneurship, Civic Engagement & Service, and Innovation & Technology.
 The Centers of Excellence were created with the idea of giving students the opportunity to gain more practical experience while allowing them to become globally engaged in a specific focal area in addition to the traditional education model.
 Each of the Centers will embark on a unique course curriculum focused on the area of study of their chosen Center, complete a three-week supervised internship, and complete a senior capstone project, among other requirements.
 Students who have successfully completed the program, in addition to the standardized graduation requirements, will receive a specialized diploma at graduation.